 Round about this time last year I shared this list of 8 amazing documentaries to watch while you try to keep warm.
 If you’ve already made your way through them all, I want to be best friends.
 If not, it’s never too late to start.
 It’s winter again and guess what?
 I’m back in my “I just want to stay home and watch great documentaries” mindset.
-I’ve watched some seriously good documentary TV recently, so grab your tiny Apple TV remote that’s probably missing right now because who makes a TV remote that tiny and settle down cause I’ve got a list of 5 great documentaries to watch right now.
+I’ve watched some seriously good documentary TV recently, so grab your tiny Apple TV remote that’s probably missing right now because who makes a TV remote that tiny – in failing that, you may need to look at getting a replacement remote – and settle down cause I’ve got a list of 5 great documentaries to watch right now.

 5 Great Documentaries to Watch Right Now

 This heartwarming love story is about David and Monica, two adults with Down syndrome.
 It’s a romantic, comedic story about a couple in love who want what other adults want – to live together in their own home.
 Their supportive parents try to give them as much freedom as possible while dealing with the realities that face two people with disabilities in a world that is hard enough to navigate for people without disabilities.
 It made me laugh and cry, which gives it a 10/10 in my book.

 Watch it with: It’s a great movie to watch by yourself or with a friend or partner